-Facebook, Twitter Heavies Set To Appear At Senate Hearing.
-Google May Be MIA
+Senate Committee Vents About Hijacking Of Big Tech For Information War

 "I think we all still have PTSD from 2016," Raffi Krikorian, chief technology officer at the Democratic National Committee, told NPR.

-The miscommunication within the DNC showed the current state of alarm: big tech, social media companies and politicians are on red alert about the issue of foreign intrusions and cyber-operations.
+The miscommunication within the DNC showed the current state of alarm: Big tech, social media companies and politicians are on red alert about the issue of foreign intrusions and cyber operations.